 Ying Liu grew up in one of the oldest cities in China, where 13 dynasties have placed their capitols.
 While earning a Bachelor of Science in Biochemistry from Nanjing University, China, she participated in a study to characterize the mechanism of programmed cell death.

-At UT Southwestern, Ying is working to understand the detailed biochemical mechanism of RNA interference (RNAi), a post-transcriptional gene silencing guided by small RNAs to degrade the cognate mRNA.
+At UT Southwestern Medical Center, Ying is working to understand the detailed biochemical mechanism of RNA interference (RNAi), a post-transcriptional gene silencing guided by small RNAs to degrade the cognate mRNA.

 “We hope our mechanistic studies will facilitate the application of RNAi as novel therapeutics for human diseases, such as cancer,” Ying said.